-If you like potato salad during those warm weather get togethers, but can do without all of the extra added carbs, try this Low Carb Cauliflower Picnic Salad instead!
+If you like potato salad, but can do without all of the extra added carbs, try this Low Carb Cauliflower Picnic Salad instead!

-So much in fact that I even found her sneaking into the refrigerator to grab some on her own free will; a.k.a. without me saying “taste this for me” and getting that “face”.
+So much so that I even found her sneaking into the refrigerator to grab some on her own free will.
+A.k.a. without me saying “taste this for me” and getting that “face”.
 You know the ones that teenagers tend to make when you ask them to do something. 😉

 Low Carb Cauliflower Picnic Salad

 - 1 Head Cauliflower, cut into florets (approx. 10 cups)